ysyk2021/the-ai-writing-companion-collaborating-with-artificial-intelligence-for-better-writing-outcomes/src/chapter-8.md

-Chapter: The Future of AI-Assisted Writing
+The Future of AI-Assisted Writing
 ==========================================

 Artificial Intelligence (AI) writing tools have already revolutionized the writing process, but new developments in AI technology are poised to bring even more changes.
 In this chapter, we'll explore emerging trends in AI writing technology and make predictions for the future of AI-assisted writing.